-Before moving to LA I had always wanted to hike to the famed HOLLYWOOD sign and sit in the giant letter “O,” so I started researching the footsteps of others who had gone before me.
-Soon after starting my research I realized how illegal it was to do this, so I decided to settle for hiking as close as I could possibly get without being arrested, a good compromise I think.
+(This post was updated May 2017) Before moving to LA I had always dreamed of hiking up to the famed HOLLYWOOD sign and sit in the giant letter “O.” So, I started researching the footsteps of others who had gone before me, soon realizing how totally illegal it was to do this, unless you’re on The Bachelor(ette) of course!
+I decided to settle for hiking as close as we could possibly get without being arrested.
+A good compromise I think.

-PS- The rattle snake pictured below isn’t from the movies, and those rattle snake signs along the trail aren’t there just for fun, I actually almost stepped right onto this guy on our hike back down from the sign!
-So please take necessary precautions and remember we are in their Hollywood home.
+WARNING: The rattle snake pictured below isn’t from the movies and those rattle snake signs along the trail aren’t there just for fun… I actually almost stepped on this guy on our hike back down from the sign!
+Please wear your hiking boots and take necessary precautions, after all we are in THEIR Hollywood home.

 This jaunt adds an extra 1-1.5 hours to the total hike time, but man oh man is it WORTH IT.
 Just continue by hiking up the steep trail that ascends towards the right hand side of the Hollywood Sign (when you are facing it).
 If you can make it to the top for sunset, you’ll be in for a view worthy of an Oscar.

 I don’t know what it is about that sign (minus the rattlesnakes), but we always find ourselves feeling more grateful and inspired every time we go.
 It’s as if our dreams seem more tangible, more possible, more REAL, after being in its powerfully iconic presence.